ELPatitoLoco/ScriptedEvents-Wiki-Clone/Home.md

 ScriptedEvents has two main uses:
 * Automation - Enables your server to have unique, per-round events, such as custom blackouts, custom automatic warhead, etc. You can make what you can think of!
 * Semi-automated events - Enables your server to have unique admin events, such as a "hide and seek" game where you can define the rules!

-It is highly encouraged to add `!-- ADMINEVENT` at the top of your script if your script is executed as an admin event.
-This enables compatibility with CedMod's panel (Exiled version), as well as preventing the script from running automatically.
-See [this page](https://github.com/Thundermaker300/ScriptedEvents/wiki/Flags) for more information

 ## Informational Pages
 * **[Information & Syntax](https://github.com/Thundermaker300/ScriptedEvents/wiki/Information-&-Syntax)**